 Greenville dentist explains how dental bridges and crowns restore teeth

 If you have chipped, broken, or lost a tooth, you understand the pain and embarrassment it may cause.
-Patients lose confidence in their smiles.
+Guests lose confidence in their smiles.
 Located in Greenville, SC, Dr. Palmer, Dr. Knause, and the team at Palmer Distinctive Dentistry offer dental bridges and crowns to restore teeth functionally and aesthetically.

 Crowns and bridges are dental restorations.

 The purpose of dental restorations is to repair and restore the teeth.
 They improve the functionality of the bite, keep teeth from shifting, and allow for better brushing and flossing.
-Aesthetically, restorations give patients a natural-looking smile once again.
+Aesthetically, restorations give guests a natural-looking smile once again.
 Crowns and bridges are fixed devices that are adhered to natural teeth or dental implants.
 Unlike dentures, crowns and bridges cannot be removed.

 Key differences in crowns and bridges